Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Forecasting HTS using DYCHEM

-where $h$ is the forecasting horizon and $\Theta_e$ represents the experts' parameters.
+for any $t \in [T + 1, T + h]$, where $h$ is the forecasting horizon and $\theta$ represents the model's parameters.
+We define $\delta = \hat{x}^{v_i}_t - \sum_{e_{i,j} \in E} e_{i,j} ~ \hat{x}^{v_j}_t $ as the coherency loss at time $t$ of the hierarchical forecast, which will later be used for evaluations.
 Note that it is straightforward to extend linear aggregations to non-linear case and weighted edges.
-The $\{V, E\}$ representation is equivalent to the $S$ matrix used in hierarchical forecasting literatures (Appendix \ref{sec:app_b}).
+The $\{V, E\}$ representation is equivalent to the $S$ matrix used in the most recent hierarchical forecasting literature \citep{ben2019regularized, hyndman2011optimal, hyndman2016fast, wickramasuriya2015forecasting}.